-Any tower or antenna for which a permit has been properly issued prior to the effective date of this Section 341 shall not be required to meet the requirements of this Section 339, other than the requirements of Section341.04(e).
+Any tower or antenna for which a permit has been properly issued prior to the effective date of this Section 341 shall not be required to meet the requirements of this Section 339, other than the requirements of Section341.04(d) and Section341.04(e).
 Any such towers or antennas shall be referred to in this Development Code as "preexisting towers" or "preexisting antennas".